How to Add Style to Text in DOCX with C

 $vbLabelText $csharpLabel

-The TextStyle class provides essential formatting options, including font properties, text color, bold, italic, and underline, giving you the flexibility to create professional-looking documents quickly.
+The TextStyle class provides essential formatting options including font properties, text color, bold, italic, and underline.
+The example demonstrates how multiple styling properties combine to create richly formatted text.

-The Color property in TextStyle allows you to set text color using predefined colors from IronWord.Models.Color or custom hex values.
-This is useful for emphasizing specific content or matching brand colors in your documents.
+The Color property in TextStyle sets text color using predefined colors from IronWord.Models.Color or custom hex values.
+This emphasizes specific content or matches brand colors.
+IronWord supports a wide range of colors including Red, Blue, Green, Olive, Navy, and Maroon.

 :path=/static-assets/word/content-code-examples/how-to/add-style-text-add-text.cs